J-1 Visa Executive Talent Acquisition Manager Jobs

 Confirm the two-year home residency requirement applies to you

-If your home country appears on the Exchange Visitor Skills List or your program is government-financed, you'll face a two-year home residency requirement before changing to H-1B or green card status.
+If your home country appears on the Exchange Visitor Skills List or your program is government-financed, you'll face a two-year home residency requirement before changing to H-1B visa or green card status.
 Check this before accepting a host offer, not after.

 Align your program end date with hiring timelines